nvmcr/DataScience_HandBook/Machine_Learning/README.md

 * Assume some functional form for P(Y|X)
 * Estimate parameters of P(Y|X) directly from training data
-* ‌Logistic regression, SVMs, ‌CNNs, RNNs, Nearest neighbours.
+* ‌Logistic regression, SVMs, ‌CNNs, RNNs, Nearest neighbors.

 ### Parametric vs Non-parametric Models
-A paramter is something that is estimated from the training data and change (learnt) while training a model.
+A parameter is something that is estimated from the training data and changes (learned) while training a model.
 They can be weights, coefficients, support vectors etc.

 A parametric model summarizes data with a set of **fixed-size** parameters (independent on the number of instances of training).
 Parametric machine learning algorithms are which optimizes the function to a known form.
 For example, we already assume the function is linear in linear regression.
-If y = b0 + b1\*x, we fixed parameters to b0 and b1 and these are learnt while training.
+If y = b0 + b1\*x, we fixed parameters to b0 and b1, which are learned while training.
 Examples include: Logistic Regression, linear SVM (w<sup>T</sup>x + b = 0), Linear Discriminant Analysis, Perceptron, Naive Bayes, Simple Neural Networks.

-A Nonparametric models are those which do not make specific assumptions about the type of the mapping function.
+Nonparametric models are those which do not make specific assumptions about the type of the mapping function.
 They are prepared to choose any functional form from the training data, by not making assumptions.
 The word nonparametric does not mean that the value lacks parameters existing in it, but rather that the parameters are adjustable and can change.
 For example, in k-nearest neighbors' algorithm we make predictions for a new data instance based on the most similar training patterns k.
 The only assumption it makes about the data set is that the training patterns that are the most similar are most likely to have a similar result.
 Examples include: k-Nearest Neighbors, Decision Trees, SVMs.
 ## Maximum Likelihood Estimation
 In one line, MLE is a method that determines values of the parameters of a model such that they maximise the likelihood of observed data given a probability distribution.
 In simpler terms, say we have a random sample of data from some gaussian distribution.
 We need to find out which gaussian curve (need to find mean and variance) is most likely responsible for creating our data sample.
 We use MLE to find the parameters mean and variance.